Indigenous Peoples' Rights Act of 1997: Related international legislation on IP rights

 The United Nations acknowledges worldwide the rights of the indigenous people.
 The article on the UN Declaration on the Rights of Indigenous Peoples is recognized in the international sphere and was adopted by the United Nations General Assembly during its 61st session at UN Headquarters in New York City on September 13, 2007.

 The Declaration is structured as a United Nations resolution, "with 23 preambular clauses and 46 articles concerning the collective and individual rights of the indigenous peoples in different parts of the world including protection of their cultural heritage and manifestations of their cultures including human and genetic resources."

 The Philippines did not immediately support the draft.
 It abstained when the first votes were called, despite the existence of the Indigenous People's Rights Act of 1997.
 The Department of Justice and the Office of the Solicitor General expressed their opposition to the adoption, as they still had to study whether this was consistent with the Philippine Constitution.
 Furthermore, the National Commission on Indigenous Peoples, which was the representative organization of the Philippine IPs did not endorse it at first.
-However, after reviewing the declaration for many times, the Philippines supported and voted a yes.
+However, after reviewing the declaration for many times, the Philippines supported the resolution and voted yes.

-In the end, the final result of the votes for the passing of the charter resulted to 143 yes votes, 4 no votes (Australia, Canada, New Zealand and U.S.) and 11 abstentions.
+In the end, the final result of the votes for the passing of the charter resulted in 143 yes votes, 4 no votes (Australia, Canada, New Zealand and U.S.), and 11 abstentions.